daniacademy/filament-skeleton/README.md

     php artisan shield:super-admin
     ```

+## Default Super-Admin Credentials

+The default credentials for accessing the application as a super-admin are:

+-   **Email**: `admin@example.com`
+-   **Password**: `123456`

 ## Notes

-This template is designed to provide a robust starting point for Laravel applications built with Filament Admin.
+This template is designed with love ❤️ to provide a robust starting point for Laravel applications built with Filament Admin.
 It includes pre-installed packages and essential configurations to reduce setup time and enhance productivity.

 Feel free to customize and extend it as needed for your projects.